Synthesizing nested relational queries from implicit specifications: via model theory and via proof theory: Completeness -- translating to form

 \subsection{Conversion to tuple-terms}

-That term~$t$ in instances of the $\exists$ rule is always a tuple-term, i.e., does not involve the projection functions $\pi_1$ and $\pi_2$, is ensured by a proof transformation where instances of $\rulepair$ and $\ruleproj$ are inserted below instances of $\exists$.
-The effects of these interspersed rules are then propagated upwards.
+The objective of this conversion is to ensure that the term~$t$ in instances of the $\exists$ rule is always a tuple-term, i.e., does not involve the projection functions $\pi_1$ and $\pi_2$.
+This is achieved with proof transformations where instances of $\rulepair$ and $\ruleproj$ are inserted below instances of $\exists$ and the effects of these interspersed rules are propagated upwards.
 The following lemma states the desired overall property of this transformation.

-\begin{lem} A $\deltazero$ formula provable in the base calculus with a proof where the $\EL$ requirements of the \normalized calculus of Fig.~\ref{fig:dzcalc-1sided} are met (but not necessarily its tuple-term condition of the $\exists$ rule) is also provable in the \normalized calculus. \end{lem}
+\begin{lem} A $\deltazero$ formula provable in the base calculus with a proof where the $\EL$ requirements of the \normalized calculus of Figure~\ref{fig:dzcalc-1sided} are met (but not necessarily its tuple-term condition of the $\exists$ rule) is also provable in the \normalized calculus. \end{lem}

 Lemma~\ref{lemma:exists:tuple-term} presupposes a proof whose contexts and sequents meet the $\EL$ requirements of the \normalized calculus.
 The claimed tuple-term condition can be achieved by exhaustively applying the proof transformations $\elimprojvar$ and $\elimprojpair$, specified below, which are applicable whenever there is an occurrence of $\pi_1$ or $\pi_2$ in the term $t$ of an instance of the $\exists$ rule.
 These transformations lead from a legal proof in the base calculus to another one with the same bottom formula.
 They require and preserve the $\EL$ requirements from the \normalized calculus.